kod02/kubernetes-intel-azure-high-availability-training/README.md

 ### V. Create a Kubernetes Deployment
 Now we're ready to deploy the first pod for our application.
 We will initially set up one pod and use the [Horizontal Pod Autoscaler (HPA)](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) to scale up and scale down additional pods as needed.
 To create and manage our application pods, we will use a [Kubernetes Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).
 A Kubernetes Deployment is a Kubernetes resource that allows you to declaratively manage a set of replica pods for a given application, ensuring that the desired number of pods are running and available at all times.
 In the pod template of the deployment spec, we will specify that our pods only be scheduled on a node in the Intel SGX node pool.
 If an SGX node is not available, the cluster will automatically scale up to add an additional SGX node.
 We will also specify the directory in our pod where the volume will be mounted to, which will be in the `loan_app/azure-file` directory.
 When the pod is scheduled, the cluster will inspect the persistent volume claim to find the bound volume and mount the Azure file share to our pod.
-> Note: Before executing the command below, you will need to update the container image field in the `deployment.yaml` file with the name of the Azure Container Registry, repository, and tag, e.g., `loandefaultapp.azurecr.io/loan-default-app:latest`.
+> **Note**: Before executing the command below, you will need to update the container image field in the `deployment.yaml` file with the name of the Azure Container Registry, repository, and tag, e.g., `loandefaultapp.azurecr.io/loan-default-app:latest`.
 ```
 kubectl create -f kubernetes/deployment.yaml -n $NS
 ```